ai-for-edu/Evaluating-Large-Language-Models-with-Educational-Knowledge-Graphs-on-Prerequisite-Relationships/README.md

 ## Dataset

-The KGs with KCs and prerequsites relationships dataset are in /data folder with each subfolder inside holding one KG.
+The KGs with KCs and prerequsites relationships dataset are in /data folder with each subfolder inside holding one GraphML for one KG.
+Or can also download all of them at once from /data/wrapup/ folder, which contains all GraphML files and corresponding JSON files.

+The Croissant Metadata is at [Link to File](https://github.com/ai-for-edu/Evaluating-Large-Language-Models-with-Educational-Knowledge-Graphs-on-Prerequisite-Relationships/blob/main/data/wrapup/croissant_metadata_KC4EDU.json).

+A duplicate of the GraphML dataset can also be found at HugginFace: [Link to Data](https://huggingface.co/datasets/RalfWang/KCs4EDU).

 ## Citation